 The adolescent IOP has recently undergone a series of clinical programming shifts, including implementation of evidence-based psychotherapy groups and measurement-based care initiatives (i.e., systematic, objective assessment on intake and discharge and multiple time-points during treatment).
 Fellows will have the opportunity to support this development clinically, by way of interpreting data to support treatment planning, monitoring patient progress using objective data, and increasing staff understanding of patient presentation, diagnosis and dynamics.
 Scholarly opportunities are also available to utilize existing clinical data to examine program outcomes, predictors of repeat IOP admissions, program completion and/or hospitalizations, and other relations of interest.
 Fellows may choose to prepare their scholarly product for presentation at conferences and/or manuscript.

-Yale Pediatric Gender Program (12 months, 1-day per week placement): Fellows will spend one day per week engaged in clinical activity at the YGP.
+Yale Pediatric Gender Program (12 months, 1-day per week placement): Fellows will spend one day per week engaged in clinical activity at the YGP concurrent with their responsibilities in the YNHH Adolescent IOP.
 Fellows will provide ongoing consultation to the YGP interdisciplinary team, complete comprehensive readiness evaluations with youth and families and provide individual and family therapy to patients served in the program.
 The fellow will also have the opportunity to participate in monthly Journal Club meetings with other fellows, residents and medical faculty, and will co-lead a monthly treatment group for gender expansive youth.
 YGP also provides regular training to medical residents, staff and community providers, which the fellow will be able to assist with.

 All of the clinical work done within YGP is supervised by an interdisciplinary treatment team comprised of faculty representing the disciplines of psychiatry, psychology, pediatrics, and nursing.
 Fellows also have 60 to 90 minutes of individual supervision weekly with a licensed child psychologist.
 Interdisciplinary huddles within the program to deal with immediate problems that occur in the treatment of patients are common.